Keyword Cannibalization: Why Avoid It and How to Fix It

 This fragmented linking structure can reduce each page’s authority and relevance signals.

-Users also rely on internal links to find relevant content on a site.
+Users also rely on internal links to find relevant pieces of content on a site.
 Linking different pages with similar anchor text can confuse users or lead them to pages that don’t satisfy their search intent.

 Poor Conversion Rates